FWI Wildfire Workflow - Hazard#

 map_FWI.drawcountries()

-map_FWI.colorbar().set_label('Days with FWI>'+str(np.round(user_thresh,0)),fontsize=13)
+map_FWI.colorbar().set_label('Days with FWI>'+str(np.round(user_thresh, 0)), fontsize=13)

 plt.title(scens[i])

-plt.suptitle(rcp.upper()+' '+period[0]+'-'+period[-1],fontweight='bold') #title
+plt.suptitle(rcp.upper()+' '+period_f[0]+'-'+period_f[-1], fontweight='bold') #title

 plt.tight_layout()